talonx/classicalbot/README.md

 export ACCESS_SECRET=

 ### Loading the data in Firebase
-Invoke the fuction write(db) and run
+Add a line to invoke the fuction write(db) inside the main.py and run

 ```
 GOOGLE_APPLICATION_CREDENTIALS=key.json python3 main.py